 Experts take stock of the GDPR

 The EU Commission must evaluate the GDPR by 25 May 2020.
 It came into force on the same day two years earlier.
-The obligation to carry out this evaluation is set out in Article 97 DSGVO standardized.
-The European Academy for Freedom of Information and Data Protection (EAID) in Berlin took the upcoming review as an opportunity to have several experts take stock of this fundamental body of legislation for data protection at a panel discussion on 27 January 2020.
+The obligation to carry out this evaluation is set out in Article 97 GDPR standardised.
+The European Academy for Freedom of Information and Data Protection (EAID) in Berlin used the upcoming review as an opportunity to have several experts take stock of this fundamental piece of legislation for data protection at a panel discussion on 27 January 2020.

 A number of organisations have already commented on the GDPR in advance of the review.
 "In December 2019, the Council expressed itself surprisingly tame", said Peter Schaar, EAID Chairman and former Federal Data Protection Commissioner.
 At the beginning he gave an overview of the main demands of the statements, most of which came from Germany.

 It calls for more harmonisation and fewer opening clauses, better cooperation between supervisory authorities, and easier documentation and reporting requirements for small companies and associations.
 The organisations criticised that the DSGVO does not sufficiently address the issue of rampant profiling and that there are no rules on the liability or at least responsibility of hardware and software manufacturers.